movetokube/postgres-operator/README.md

     `kubectl kustomize deploy/ | apply -f -`\
     or by using [kustomize](https://github.com/kubernetes-sigs/kustomize) directly\
     `kustomize build deploy/ | apply -f -`

+Alternatively you can install operator using Helm Chart located in the `charts/ext-postgres-operator` subdirectory.

 ## CRs